 While this is a gross generalization, it does ring true.
 The majority of Lyft passengers have, for one reason or another, rejected Uber.
 They had a bad experience of some sort.
 Or they simply don’t vibe with Uber’s internal politics, or de-crowned CEO.

 Most Lyft passengers have chosen Lyft and seem happy about it.
 Lyft feels more like a little club and passengers and drivers are equals.
 Uber passengers seem to view drivers as the hired help.
 I choose dogs every time.

+Another reason why Lyft is better vs Uber.
 It took Uber quite a while to embrace tips for the drivers.
 Unfortunately, Uber passengers were trained to avoid tipping.